Hurricane Beryl: Aerial images show before and after of storm’s destruction

 Editor

-The storm, which broke records as the earliest recorded Category 4 and Category 5 hurricane, is barreling towards Jamaica and the Cayman Islands on Wednesday.
-From there, it’s expected to hit Mexico’s Yucatan Peninsula on Thursday, before impacting the US over the weekend.
+Life-threatening winds and rain knocked out power to areas of Jamaica.
+There are more than 900 shelters across the island and an evacuation process was put in place for those in flood-prone and low-lying areas, Information Minister Dana Morris Dixon said as Beryl approached the island earlier in the week.

-Life-threatening winds and rain have already knocked out power to areas of Jamaica.
-There are more than 900 shelters across the island and an evacuation process for those in flood-prone and low-lying areas, Information Minister Dana Morris Dixon said as Beryl approached the island.
+Jamaica has since discontinued its Hurricane Warning after the hurricane started to move away from the island.

-That was after the storm moved across islands further east, flatting entire towns and leaving at least seven dead.
+As for the Cayman Islands, weather conditions were already deteriorating Thursday morning as Beryl nears, with more than 1,000 people evacuated ahead of the impact, George Town officials said, the New York Times reports.

 “Almost total damage or destruction of all buildings, whether they be public buildings, homes or other private facilities,” Grenada Prime Minister Dickon Mitchell said, according to CBS News.
 “Complete devastation and destruction of agriculture.
 Complete and total destruction of the natural environment.
 There is literally no vegetation left anywhere on the island of Carriacou.”